OCR4all/OCR4all.github.io/docs/ocr4all-libraries/introduction.md

 ---
-title: OCR4all 1.0 – Introduction
+title: OCR4all-libraries – Introduction
 next:
-  text: 'Setup Beta'
+  text: 'Setup OCR4all-libraries'
-  link: '/beta/setup'
+  link: '/ocr4all-libraries/setup'
 ---
 # {{ $frontmatter.title }}

 ## Motivation and General Idea
-- **Availability of Solutions:** Numerous high-performance open-source solutions for Automatic Text Recognition (ATR) are already available, with new releases emerging continuously.
+- **Availability of Solutions:** Numerous high-performance open-source solutions for ATR are already available, with new releases emerging continuously.
 - **Diverse Use Cases:** The highly heterogeneous nature of use cases necessitates the targeted deployment of specialized ATR solutions.
 - **Requirement:** There is a need for user-friendly frameworks that facilitate the flexible, integrable, and sustainable combination and application of both existing and future ATR solutions.
 - **Objective:** Our goal is to empower users to perform ATR independently, achieving high-quality results.